Michael Kors Men's Modern-Fit Patterned Blazer for $21

 - In Navy.

-Apply coupon code "FRIEND" to save $566 off list price – a very similar style of suit from this brand costs around $220 elsewhere.
+Apply coupon code "FRIEND" to get this deal.
+That's $325 off list and a great deal on a suit from this brand.
 Buy Now at Macy's

 Shop a selection of men's athletic shoes including Skechers from $25, adidas from $45, Asics from $40, and more.
 Shop Now at Macy's